 Our barn was originally 28′ x 36′, and when it was built, I never imagined that we’d outgrow it.
 However, with many dairy goats, goat milking, a tractor, utility cart, livestock trailer, lawn tractor, numerous tractor implements, the need to store hay/grain, and the need to process honey; we talked a lot about adding another barn.

 But, as you can see from the photos in this post, in the end, we went with a 10′ x 28′ and then a 16′ x 46′ addition to the original barn.
 It’s more economical to add on, we like the location of the original barn, and there’s already electricity and water.
-Much of the addition will be used for processing honey, but there will also be new housing for the goat bucks and more equipment storage.
+Much of the addition is used for processing honey, but there is also new housing for the goat bucks and more equipment storage.

 When planning a homestead barn, put lots of thought into how many vehicles, implements, livestock, etc. you might eventually acquire.
 It’s amazing how things accumulate, so make the barn much bigger than you ever imagine you’ll need!